 This is of course what neurofeedback has capitalized on since the 1960s.
 Neurofeedback – which is also known as brainwave training and EEG feedback -- could also be called directed plasticity.
 With sensors on the scalp we can read what the brain is doing, and guide it to move into realms that can mitigate or eliminate problems such as anxiety, attention deficit disorder, depression and chronic pain.
 In other words it teaches us to engage and use our plasticity.

-A study just published in the European Journal of Neuroscience, conducted by two laboratories from the University of London, shows that just half an hour of feedback causes a lasting shift “in cortical excitability and intracortical function.”
+A study just published in the European Journal of Neuroscience shows that just half an hour of feedback causes a lasting shift “in cortical excitability and intracortical function.”
 That means essentially that the brain becomes less reactive.
 The researchers, from two laboratories at the University of London, call for more funding for neurofeedback “to modulate plasticity in a safe, painless and natural way.”

 With the Open Focus approach, we have been using neurofeedback since the 1970s to help people gain voluntary control over the plasticity in their central nervous system.
 But the goal is to eventually teach them to do it without neurofeedback, by changing the way they pay attention.
 Attention, in other words, is a powerful tool that also engages and directs the brain’s plasticity, and we can learn to mitigate and eliminate anxiety, depression, pain and host of other problems simply by learning how to use the different ways of attending that are at our disposal.